 - Upload your digital products and link them to their respective descriptions on your Products page.

 - Set limits on the number of downloads allowed for each product and added watermarks if necessary.

-3. Use the Beacon app to avoid fraudulent orders
+3. Use the Beacon app to void fraudulent orders

 Beacon is an app that helps you detect and prevent fraud before it happens.
 Beacon will analyze the customer’s information, including their contact and address, when an order comes in to determine if it’s potentially fraudulent.
 It also considers their purchasing history and the product they’re trying to buy.

 This is the best fraud protection app we’ve used on our client’s stores by far.
 It voids the order before it is paid, so you don’t need to pay refund fees.

 If Beacon flags an order as potentially fraudulent, you can void it before payment is processed.
 This helps prevent chargebacks before they even happen and protect your store’s revenue.